Dynamical alternating groups, stability, property Gamma, and inner amenability: Entropy and continuous orbit equivalence

 \section{Entropy and continuous orbit equivalence}

-In order to show the pairwise nonisomorphism of the alternating groups in Theorem~\ref{T-nonamenable} of the next section, we will need Theorem~\ref{T-coe}, which says that topological entropy is an invariant of continuous orbit equivalence for topologically free actions of countable amenable groups which are not locally virtually cyclic.
-When the groups are finitely generated and the actions are free, this result is a consequence of Austin's work on measure entropy and bounded orbit equivalence \cite{Aus16} in conjunction with the variational principle, as freeness guarantees that the ergodic p.m.p.\ actions appearing in the variational principle are free, so that \cite{Aus16} applies.
-It also follows from \cite{Aus16} when the groups are finitely generated and torsion-free and the actions are minimal and have nonzero topological entropy, for in this case the ergodic p.m.p.\ actions with nonzero entropy appearing in the variational principle are again guaranteed to be free, this time by \cite{Wei03,Mey16} (in both of these cases one doesn't need to assume that the groups are not virtually cyclic, in accord with \cite{Aus16}).
-This second situation is what we need for our application in Theorem~\ref{T-ent nonamenable} when the acting group is finitely generated, but since we don't assume finite generation there we will require the more general version.
-The argument will proceed by directly applying the geometric ideas in Austin's approach to the topological framework.
+In order to show the pairwise nonisomorphism of the alternating groups in Theorem~\ref{T-nonamenable} of the next section, we will need Theorem~\ref{T-coe}, which says that topological entropy is an invariant of continuous orbit equivalence for topologically free actions of finitely generated amenable groups which are not virtually cyclic.
+When the actions are free, this result is a consequence of Austin's work on measure entropy and bounded orbit equivalence \cite{Aus16} in conjunction with the variational principle, as freeness guarantees that the ergodic p.m.p.\ actions appearing in the variational principle are free, so that \cite{Aus16} applies.
+It also follows from \cite{Aus16} when the groups are torsion-free and the actions are minimal and have nonzero topological entropy, for in this case the ergodic p.m.p.\ actions with nonzero entropy appearing in the variational principle are again guaranteed to be free, this time by \cite{Wei03,Mey16} (in both of these cases one doesn't need to assume that the groups are not virtually cyclic, in accord with \cite{Aus16}).
+This second situation is in fact all that we need for our application in Theorem~\ref{T-ent nonamenable}, but we include a proof here to illustrate how the geometric ideas in Austin's approach can be directly applied to the topological framework.